Enjoy Travel to Japan!

 What Makes Mount Tsukuba in Ibaraki Prefecture So Special?
 A Travel Guide to Stunning Views and Power Spots

-Located in Tsukuba City, Ibaraki Prefecture, "Mount Tsukuba" is one of Japan's 100 famous mountains, standing at an elevation of 877 meters.
+Located in Tsukuba City, Ibaraki Prefecture, Mount Tsukuba (Tsukuba-san) rises to 877 meters and is one of Japan's 100 famous mountains.

-1. History and Culture of Mount Tsukuba
+1. History and culture of Mount Tsukuba

 For this reason, Mount Tsukuba is also popular as a power spot.